This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Diagnosis and Treatment

-- Antibiotics to target bacterial infections
+- Antibiotics targeting bacterial infections with vet supervision

 Home Care